SettleMint

 Admin-created user onboarding

-Admin-created users do not go through the invitation wizard.
-The administrator creates the user account, wallet, and on-chain identity before the user logs in.
+Admin-created users skip the invite wizard.
+The administrator creates the account, wallet, and on-chain identity before the user logs in.

 Reset the initial password

-The user opens the platform login page and uses Forgot password for the email address the administrator created.
-The reset email lets the user choose a password before first login.
+The user opens the platform sign-in page and uses Forgot password for the email address the administrator created.
+The reset email lets the user set credentials before first login.

 Review account security

-After login, the user should review account security settings and store any recovery information provided by the operator.
-Admin-created accounts are useful for demos, testing, and passive holders because the wallet and identity already exist.
+After login, the user should review security settings and save any recovery information the operator provided.
+This path suits demos and passive holders because the wallet and identity are already set up.

 Post-onboarding access

-DALP routes users after onboarding based on platform permissions and identity status.
+DALP routes each account after onboarding based on platform permissions and identity status.
+Those with administrator roles reach a different starting page than investors or passive holders.

 Administrative users

-Users with platform roles see the administration dashboard and the pages their roles allow.
-If the user's identity is registered and the wallet holds assets, the home page can also show portfolio context before the administration tiles.
+Users with platform roles see the admin dashboard and the pages their permissions allow.
+If the user's identity is registered and the wallet holds assets, the home page can also show portfolio context before the admin tiles.

-Grant administrative roles only when the user operates the platform, manages participants, configures compliance, deploys assets, or performs another privileged task.
+Grant administrator access only when the user needs to operate the platform, manage participants, configure compliance, deploy assets, or perform another privileged task.

 • The user joined the organization.